whyboris/utilitarianism.net/content/glossary.md

 _→ Main article: [Speciesism](/utilitarianism-and-practical-ethics#speciesism)_

 Since utilitarianism accepts [impartiality](/types-of-utilitarianism#impartiality-and-the-equal-consideration-of-interests), it considers not only the well-being of humans but also the well-being of non-human animals.
-Consequently, utilitarianism rejects[speciesism](https://www.animal-ethics.org/ethics-animals-section/speciesism/), the practice of giving individuals less moral consideration than others based on their species membership.
+Consequently, utilitarianism rejects [speciesism](https://www.animal-ethics.org/ethics-animals-section/speciesism/), the practice of giving individuals less moral consideration than others based on their species membership.
 To give individuals moral consideration is simply to consider how one’s behavior will affect them, whether by action or omission.

 Consequently, rejecting speciesism entails giving _equal moral consideration_ to the well-being of all individuals but does not entail treating all species equally.
 Species membership is not morally relevant _in itself_, but individuals belonging to different species may differ in other ways that do matter morally.
 In particular, it is likely that individuals from different species do not have the same capacity for conscious experience—for instance, because of the differing numbers of neurons in their brains.
 Since utilitarians believe that [only sentience matters morally in itself](/utilitarianism-and-practical-ethics#the-expanding-moral-circle), the utilitarian concern for individuals is proportional to their capacity for conscious experience.
 It is perfectly consistent with a rejection of speciesism to say we should equally consider the well-being of a fish and a chimpanzee, without implying that they have the capacity to suffer to the same degree and deserve equal treatment.